ilausuch/CacheServer/README.md

 * Number of connections only limited by system
 * Event-driven and non blocking server for minimization of CPU usage
 * Multi-thread pool of workers with death-lock protection
-* python 2 and 3 compatible
+* Python 2 and 3 compatible

 ## Server